unicorn-engine/unicorn/bindings/go/README.md

 A very basic usage example follows

 _(Does not handle most errors for brevity.
-Please see sample.go for a more hygenic example):_
+Please see sample.go for a more hygienic example):_

     package main